BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/CONTRIBUTING.md

 In case of Fork the repository to your own GitHub account, It can be forked by clicking the "Fork" button on the top right of the repository page.

 For more instruction, you can also look into [README](README.md) file.

+## Getting Started

+If you are not an active maintainer, please fork the official repository and clone the fork to your local machine.
+Active maintainers can create branches directly in the main repository.

 ## Code Formatting